n0npax/lime-comb/README.md

 It's not your problem anymore, we will do it for you.
 The only thing you need to know is Bobs(receiver) email.

+#### How easy is that?

+Just type message and receiver and confirm you are not a machine.
+Easy like that.

 ![demo](https://github.com/n0npax/lime-comb/blob/master/images/lime-comb-animation.gif)

 #### Smart defaults